 U.S.-United Kingdom Relations

 The United States has no closer partner than the United Kingdom.
 Following the end of the American Revolution in 1783, the United Kingdom officially recognized American independence, and in 1785, our two countries established diplomatic relations.
 Other than a brief break in relations during the War of 1812, the United States and the United Kingdom have remained durable partners and Allies.
 Our partnership is the foundation of our mutual prosperity and security.

 U.S. Assistance to United Kingdom

-The International Fund for Ireland (IFI), created in 1986, provides funding for projects to generate cross-community engagement and economic opportunity in Northern Ireland (the United Kingdom) and the border counties of Ireland.
-Since the IFI’s establishment, the United States and EU have contributed the vast majority of funds, with the United States allocating more than $540 million.
+The International Fund for Ireland (IFI), established by the British and Irish governments in 1986, provides funding for projects to sustain the peace process and to generate cross-community engagement and economic opportunity in Northern Ireland (the United Kingdom) and the border counties of Ireland.
+The U.S. government has contributed more than $549 million to the IFI since its establishment.

 Bilateral Economic Relations

 Mutual trade and investment are at the heart of our prosperity, and our commitment to free market values enables our economies to thrive.
 The United States and the United Kingdom are the world’s first and fifth largest economies in the world by GDP.
 We traded over $273 billion worth of goods and services in 2019.
 Two-way direct investment totals over $1.3 trillion.